grafana/grafana/docs/sources/administration/provisioning.md

 > This feature is available from v5.0

-It's possible to manage datasources in Grafana by adding one or more yaml config files in the [`provisioning/datasources`](/installation/configuration/#provisioning) directory.
+You can manage data sources in Grafana by adding one or more YAML config files in the [`provisioning/datasources`]({{< relref "../installation/configuration/#provisioning" >}}) directory.
 Each config file can contain a list of `datasources` that will be added or updated during start up.
-If the datasource already exists, Grafana will update it to match the configuration file.
-The config file can also contain a list of datasources that should be deleted.
+If the data source already exists, then Grafana updates it to match the configuration file.
+The config file can also contain a list of data sources that should be deleted.
 That list is called `deleteDatasources`.
-Grafana will delete datasources listed in `deleteDatasources` before inserting/updating those in the `datasource` list.
+Grafana deletes data sources listed in `deleteDatasources` before inserting or updating those in the `datasource` list.

 ### Running Multiple Grafana Instances